ripALM: A Relative-Type Inexact Proximal Augmented Lagrangian Method for Linearly Constrained Convex Optimization: Introduction

 \section{Introduction}

-Constrained optimization, admitting excellent modeling power for real-world applications across a wide range of fields, including machine learning and data science, engineering, operations research, is a central area in optimization, especially in the current big-data era \cite{boyd2004convex,cui2021modern}.
-This paper is dedicated to solving the following linearly constrained convex optimization problem:
+Linearly constrained convex optimization is a central topic in optimization and arises in numerous applications in machine learning, data science, engineering, and operations research.
+In this paper, we consider the following classical model:

-where $f:\mathbb{R}^{N}\to\mathbb{R}\cup\{+\infty\}$ is a (possibly nonsmooth) proper closed convex function, $A\in \mathbb{R}^{M\times N}$ and $\bm{b}\in\mathbb{R}^{M}$ are given data. \blue{Problem \eqref{eq:mainprob} is a classical and widely studied template in convex optimization.
-Moreover, since the smoothness of the objective function $f$ is not required in this work, problem \eqref{eq:mainprob} actually encompasses a much broader class of application problems than it may appear at first glance.
-For instance, by leveraging an indicator function of a closed convex set, problem \eqref{eq:mainprob} naturally accommodates more general convex constraints; see also two illustrative examples in Section \ref{sec-applications}.}
+where $f:\mathbb{R}^{N}\to\mathbb{R}\cup\{+\infty\}$ is a (possibly nonsmooth) proper closed convex function, $A\in \mathbb{R}^{M\times N}$ and $\bm{b}\in\mathbb{R}^{M}$ are given data.
+Notably, since the smoothness of the objective function $f$ is not required, problem \eqref{eq:mainprob} actually encompasses a broader class of application problems than it may appear at first glance.
+For instance, by incorporating indicator functions of suitable closed convex sets into the objective, problem \eqref{eq:mainprob} can accommodate more general convex constraints, provided that the resulting proximal mapping of the objective remains tractable; see two illustrative examples in Section \ref{sec-applications}.

-The augmented Lagrangian method (ALM) is recognized as one of the most popular and effective methods for solving constrained optimization problems \cite{hestenes1969multiplier,powell1969method}.
-The essential component of the ALM for solving problem \eqref{eq:mainprob} involves penalizing the linear constraint $A\bm{x}=\bm{b}$ to derive the augmented Lagrangian function, defined as